LaSTiqq/Coffee-united-people-2.0/README.md

 ## What are done currently

 - Reviewed all returning HTTP status codes according to [HTTP Cats](https://http.cat/)
+- Modified all backend routes and controllers to be more readable on backend side
+- Added additional try-catch returning messages on frontend side
 - Added preventing registering with an existing login (username) on backend side
-- Added additional try-catch returning messages on frontend side
 - Added jsonwebtoken (JWT) with expiration time
 - Added basic frontend part on React.js with [Bootstrap](https://getbootstrap.com/) CDN and deletion of all testing packages
 - Added ContextHook hook to protect routes only accesible for authorized users
 - Added propper CORS configuration to retrieve JWT Token as a cookie from backend to frontend
 - Added feature to keep user logged in even if page is refreshed
-- Added logout route on backend side with deleting token if user is logged out
+- Added logout route on backend side with deletion of token if user logs out, both on backend and frontend side
+- Added token verification while user is on protected pages (currently just one page), both on backend side and frontend side

 ## What are expected further

-- Get rid of unnecessary controller which was used for API testing using [Insomnia](https://insomnia.rest/)
-- Move token verify middleware on backend side to all protected routes defined on frontend side dynamically
+- Continue improving and styling frontend side
 - Replace default JavaScript alert messages with Bootstrap alerts
-- Continue improving and styling frontend side
-- Implement fully working all-to-all chat based on [Socket.io](https://socket.io/)
+- Explore and implement fully working all-to-all chat based on [Socket.io](https://socket.io/)
+- Explore and implement [MUI](https://mui.com/) instead of Bootstrap (maybe)
 - and more..

 ## Technologies used